Cinnamon and Kale

 What you'll love about the recipe

-• High in fibre, antioxidants and flavonoids (read more about the health benefits of almonds)
+• Cocoa dusted almonds are good for you!
+They are high in fibre, antioxidants and flavonoids (read more about the health benefits of almonds)

-• Gluten free, dairy free and vegan (use maple syrup not honey)
+• Gluten free, dairy free and vegan (use maple/agave syrup not honey)

 Ingredients